brianm/goskel/README.md

 # Working and Building

 Don't panic.
 We have a Makefile.
-The makefile manages the *project* not the build.
+The makefile manages the *project* not the binary build.
+This way you can make a deb, rpm, man page, etc.

-It can make a build, of course, but that is just a useful thing, not general way of building.
+It *can* make a binary build, of course, but that is just a useful thing, not general way of building.

 If you want to work on this and have a workspace and everything set up for you, my recommendation is to do this: